Winsalot/AutumnRTS/YASI.md

 	- Figure out a way to attract AI students to build smart bots for this game (probably won't happen in early developement).
 	- Single player campaign, with missions where player controls or has access to a limited number of units.
 	- Epic multiplayer team vs team battles with big armies and lots of units (imagine ZeroK 7v7 games that last for ~1 hour or more)
 - Balance and framerate decoupling.
 This would allow game to be played at variable simulation framerate while still preserving game feel.
 - Even more daring: variable framerate during runtime.
 Eg. in situations where too many units get spawned framerate could be automatically reduced to account for more CPU work.
 - **Turn rates**.
 Having non-instant turn rates is a natural counter to kiting tactics.
 - Defensive structures should not scale into late game.
 Turtling is not cool strategy overall, and even though static defences should be viable option for cheeses/cheese defences, it should lose effectivness into late game.
 It could be done by giving units dmg/def upgrades while making no upgrades available for structures.
+- Fast game start.
+Most of RTS games have boring first 2-4 minutes where players build up economy and first raiding/scouting squad.
+In SC1 every game starts by building 4 more workers to reach 9 supply.
+It could be adressed by:
+	- Having expensive workers.
+	- Start with sufficiently large number of workers so that building 1 more worker would have smaller impact on economy.
+	- Using previous 2 points give players alternatives to building workers at start of the game.
+Eg: have some first upgrades very cheap (start with upgrade for timing), have some cheap scout units, make tech tree timings worthwhile.

+### Tech tree ideas

+I have already mentioned, that I would like the game to have a soft tech level boundary between competitive 1v1 and team games.
+Some basics:
+- There are unit upgrades for damage/armor.
+- They come in tech level tiers **up to 5**.
+- Tech is upgraded differently by faction.
+Eg. some could upgrade main building, other could rely on "research structures", or even have unlock tech tiers in form of permanent upgrades that are not associated with any particular structure.
+- Every new unlocked tech level unlocks new units.
+- Soft boundary should be between tech level tiers 1-3 and tiers 4-5.
+Basic idea:
+- Tiers 1-3:
+	- Standard relatively cheap and spammable units.
+	- Multiple units viable for front-line role.
+	- Couple of support units (eg. casters, artillery, niche-role units).
+	- Standard damage/armor upgrades.
+	- Some unique unit upgrades.
+- Tiers 4-5:
+	- Support units.
+	- Megaunits (aka.
+Experimentals).
+	- Further standard damage/armor upgrades.
+	- Powerful upgrades for units of all tiers.
+- Soft boundary between tiers 1-3 and 4-5 could be added by:
+	- Upgrades past tier 3 taking long time.
+	- High price for upgrades past t3.
+	- Tiers 4-5 achieved by building new structures (can be destoryed to lose the tech).
+	- Some superupgrades being tied to striuctures (and therefore lost if structure is destroyed)
+	- Megaunits being build like structures.
+	- t4-t5 structures requiring upgraded workers to build.

 ### Cool building/structure ideas